Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 For a sweet break in between or a leisurely afternoon, a visit to the Krönner patisserie in the pedestrian zone is well worthwhile.
 When the weather is nice, you can sit outside in the middle of the action and choose from a delicious and very varied selection of cakes and tarts.
 A classic café, just the way you want it - ideal for observing, lingering and enjoying.

 Murnau is easy to reach - whether you are traveling by car, train or public transport.
-Thanks to its location in the foothills of the Bavarian Alps, the town offers convenient connections from all over Germany and a well-organized local transport network.
+There are convenient connections from all over Germany and a well-organized local transport network.

 By train

-One of the more relaxed options is to travel by Railroad: From Munich main station there is a regular regional train to Murnau am Staffelsee, the journey time is approx. 45-60 minutes.
-The route is scenically beautiful and is also suitable for a day trip.
-From the station it is a short walk 0-15 minutes to the pedestrian zone and the sights of the old town.
+One of the most relaxed options is traveling by rail with Deutsche Bundesbahn: From Munich main station there is a regular regional train to Murnau am Staffelsee, the journey time is approx. 45 - 60 minutes.
+The route itself is scenic and ideal even for a day trip.
+From the station it is a short walk of 10 - 15 minutes to the pedestrian zone and the sights of the old town.

 There are also train connections from other regions of Germany with a change in Munich, making the train an environmentally friendly and stress-free travel option.